 Mechanical joining is widely used for joining dissimilar materials, and probably the only effective method for joining carbon fiber reinforced polymers to metals.
 Self-piercing riveting (SPR) and clinching are most commonly used for joining sheet materials in automotive industry.

-To achieve the best joint quality, rivet shape and material, die design and material, and tool force should be optimized appropriately.
-The quality of the SPR joint can be evaluated by the key joint factors, for example, the interlocking length (rivet flaring), minimum thickness of bottom sheet, rivet head height, and effective length of the rivet in the bottom sheet.
+To achieve the best joint quality, engineers optimize rivet shape and material, die design and material, and tool force appropriately.
+The quality of the SPR joint can be evaluated by the key joint factors, for example, the interlocking length (rivet flaring), the minimum thickness of the bottom sheet, rivet head height, and effective length of the rivet in the bottom sheet.

 SORPAS® 2D.joining can be used to simulate the mechanical joining with various designs and materials of rivets and dies for all combinations of sheet thickness and materials to be joined.